How to Make a Compost Bin From Pallets

 Making a Compost Bin With Pallets

-Compost bins are tidier than a loose compost heap but can be expensive to buy.
-Fortunately it’s easy to make your own compost bins very cheaply—using old wooden pallets.
-See intructions.
+Compost bins are tidier than a loose compost heap but can be expensive.
+Fortunately, it’s easy to make your own compost bins very cheaply using old wooden pallets.
+See instructions.

 You’ll need four pallets to make your compost bin (cut them to size if they’re not all the same), and they should display the IPPC or EPAL logo plus the letters HT, which means the wood has been heat treated and is safe to use for composting.
 Avoid pallets that have the letters MB on them, as these have been treated with a toxic pesticide, methyl bromide.